nihal-maunder/flask-example/README.md

-# Flask example
+# ScoreCard Flask Project

-Using Flask to build a Restful API Server with Swagger document.
+Using Flask to build a Restful API Server for ScoreCard.

 Integration with Flask-restplus, Flask-Cors, Flask-Testing, Flask-SQLalchemy,and Flask-OAuth extensions.